Culpeper Minutemen: Engagements

 The Culpeper Minutemen fought for the colonial side in the first year of the American Revolution and are remembered for their company flag: a white banner depicting a rattlesnake, featuring the phrases "Liberty or Death" and "Don't Tread on Me".
 At the time, Culpeper was considered frontier territory.
 In October 1775, the Minutemen were sent to Hampton in response to British ships attempting to land.
 The riflemen were able to effectively shoot the men manning the ships cannons, and the fleet eventually sailed away.

 The Culpeper militia next participated in the Battle of Great Bridge in December 1775.
 The battle was a complete American victory.
 There were accounts of the battle that suggested the British were unnerved by the reputation of the frontiersmen.

 The Culpeper Minutemen disbanded in January 1776 under orders from the Committee of Safety.
 Many of the minutemen continued to serve.
 Some joined the continental line, and others fought under Daniel Morgan, such as William Lloyd, who lived from 1748 to 1834.
 After fighting in Morgan's group, he joined the 11th Virginia Regiment and encamped at Valley Forge; he was honorably discharged at Fort Sullivan in 1779.
 William died May 2, 1834, in Kentucky.

 John Marshall, the fourth Chief Justice of the United States, was a member of the original Culpeper Minutemen.

 American Civil War

 In 1860, the Culpeper Minutemen were formed under the same oak tree where the 1775 Minutemen had organized.
-They also carried the same rattlesnake flag.
+They again carried a flag with a rattlesnake and the motto "Don't Tread on Me" on one side.
+While on the other side was the coat of arms of Virginia with the motto of the state "Sic semper tyrannis."
 The unit became part of Company B, 13th Virginia Infantry and served in the Confederate States Army for the duration of the American Civil War.